Manage Vault access with Kubernetes service accounts

 The Kubernetes administrator needs to increase Vault's permissions to retrieve Kubernetes service account metadata.

 Grant the Vault service account read access to other Kubernetes service accounts to retrieve metadata, which is necessary for Vault to reference this metadata within the Vault policies.
-The access is granted by assigning a cluster role with the ability to view information about service accounts within the Kubernetes cluster.
+Kubernetes grants the access by assigning a cluster role with the ability to view information about service accounts within the Kubernetes cluster.

 Create a Kubernetes ClusterRole with permissions to list and get ServiceAccounts.